Bachelor of Arts in Education in Bilingual Education (Secondary)

 2. The catalog in effect at the time the student declares a major or minor is used to determine the program requirements.

-Students who earn a BAE in Bilingual Education at EWU should be able to do the following:
+Students who earn a BAE in Bilingual Education at EWU should be able to:

 • create developmentally-appropriate bilingual lesson plans grounded in language acquisition research;